screwdriver-cd/template-main/README.md

 ### Tagging a template

+_Note: `template-tag` is now deprecated, but still supported.
+Use `tag-publish` instead._

-Optionally, tag a template using the `template-tag` script.
+Optionally, tag a template using the `tag-publish` script.
 This must be done in the same pipeline that published the template.
 You'll need to add arguments for the template name, version, and tag.
 The version must be an exact version, not just a major or major.minor one.

 Example `screwdriver.yaml` with validation and publishing and tagging: